 For example, AWS has a limit of 15 minutes.
 Azure has a limit of 10 minutes.

 While an API call will surely fit in this time frame, some scheduled jobs will not.
 And then there is the imposed hard limit on execution time.
-Having someone else run your code means you need to communicate what you want to run and communicate is another word for writing an API.

 The advantages of using FaaS?